Achievable logoAchievable logo

 Direction of jump: Lateral and Vertical

-Instructions: Set up four hurdles in two pairs, each pair 12 inches apart and 18 inches between pairs.
+Instructions: Set up four hurdles in two pairs, with each pair 12 inches apart and 18 inches between pairs.
 Start standing on the right foot with the non-jumping leg flexed.
-Use a countermovement and double arm swing.
+Use a countermovement and a double arm swing.

 Movement pattern: